-neo.io provides classes for reading and/or writing electrophysiological data files.
+neo. io provides classes for reading and/or writing electrophysiological data files.

-Note that if the package dependency is not satisfied for one io, it does not raise an error but a warning. neo.io.iolist provides the classes list of successfully imported io.
+Note that if the package dependency is not satisfied for one io, it does not raise an error but a warning.

+neo.io.iolist provides a list of succesfully imported io classes.